Strawberry Feta Salad

 Add-Ins and Substitution Ideas

 - Want to make it a full meal?
-Add grilled chicken strips marinated in lemon and herbs—this turns the salad into a satisfying dinner, reminding me of summer nights when Dad grilled and Mom made all the sides.
+Add grilled chicken strips marinated in lemon and herbs (or try the lemon-garlic chicken from this quick zoodle recipe)—this turns the salad into a satisfying dinner, reminding me of summer nights when Dad grilled and Mom made all the sides.

 - Try swapping the pecans for candied walnuts or toasted almonds to mix up the nutty crunch to fit your family’s tastes—just like we all add our own twist to this recipe through the years.